 Pretoria Sailing Club (PSC) is situated on the shores of the Rietvlei Dam within the Rietvlei Nature Reserve, the largest urban Nature Reserve in South Africa.
-The Club was founded in 1959 and celebrates its Diamond Jubilee this year, 2019.
+The Club was founded in 1959 and celebrated its Diamond Jubilee in 2019.
 We share our facilities with the Centurion Canoe Club (http://www.centcc.co.za) who are our long time partners and friends.
 We are one of the largest sailing clubs in South Africa, and boast a sailable area of around 3 square kilometres.

 Our aim is to be and remain the sailing club of choice for the sailing community of the wider Pretoria and Johannesburg areas for both single and double-handed dinghies.
-We have full facilities both on and off the water, with organised racing basically every week-end between August and May, and ad hoc sailing events in the remaining winter months.
-The clubhouse has an outdoor pool, full washing and catering facilities, and an outdoor braai area for members and their guests.
+We have full facilities both on and off the water, with informal racing nearly every week-end between August and May, and ad hoc sailing events during the remaining winter months.
+The clubhouse has an outdoor pool, catering and change-room facilities, and an outdoor braai area for members and their guests.
 We also run a fully stocked bar of alcoholic and non-alcholic drinks for members to enjoy.

-We place special emphasis on the training and development of young sailors from age 7 upwards, and have club owned Optimists that beginners can learn in before deciding to buy their own boats, and also club Gypsies and Lasers for adults.
-We always welcome new members, and can explain to all those interested in joining either by mail, by phone or by a visit to the club, how to join and become part of the PSC family!
-We want you!
+We place special emphasis on the training and development of young sailors from age 7 upwards, and have club-owned Optimists that beginners can learn in before deciding to buy their own boats, and also club Dolphins, Lasers and Gypseys for adults.
+We always welcome new members, and can explain to all those interested in joining either by mail, by phone or by a visit to the club, how to join and become part of the PSC family.